amdrwn/nhs-rag-agent/README.md

 > *"In January 2025, CALDERDALE AND HUDDERSFIELD NHS FOUNDATION TRUST (code: RWY) recorded 14,485 Type 1 A&E attendances.
 4,954 patients waited over 4 hours (34.2% breach rate).
 33 patients waited 12 or more hours from decision to admit."*

-This format allows the embedding model to match semantic queries to specific trusts and metrics.
+This representation enables semantic retrieval of records relevant to trust- and metric-specific queries.

 ---